 The D3500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1300D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Nikon D3500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1300D: